 5) Connectors do Not Need to be Crimped – Those little metal connectors that are designed to be crimped have a terrible habit of coming loose as well as breaking the little copper wires in the conductor making a weak joint as well as one that does not conduct as well as it should.
 They easily let air and moisture in which causes corrosion and that leads to poor and broken connections.

-And a soldering Pencil Holder – Most soldering pencils come with a holder or a rest as seen here, but if not, get one.
-These metal stands are very handy and will help avoid melted parts and burned hands and work surfaces.
+And a soldering Pencil Holder – Most soldering pencils come with a holder, or a rest as seen here, but if not, get one.
+These metal stands are very handy and will help avoid melted parts, burned hands, and work surfaces.

-Resin core solder can be had in various quantities, but I buy the one pound roll for around $12-15 which will be a lifetime supply for most folks.
-I use Kester brand “44” Resin Core solder in the .031 diameter size.
+Rosin core solder can be had in various quantities, but I buy the one pound roll for around $12-15 which will be a lifetime supply for most folks.
+I use Kester brand “44” Rosin Core solder in the .031 diameter size.
 This is about the size of mechanical pencil lead and works quite well for what you will be doing.

 * Tools to work on wires such as a (4) wire stripper and a (5) wire cutter, and possibly needle nosed pliers and a small vise (not shown).